edenx/PBCanalysis/README.md

   - [ ] Implement with modelling procedure.
 - [ ] Spatial random effect:
   - [ ] Inlcude the GP as an MVN in modelling the random effect;
-    - [x] INLA (fitting directly with the inverse aggregated kernel works well, but is it robust?)
+    - [x] INLA (fitting directly with the precision matrix of aggregated kernel works well, but is it robust?)
     - [ ] Stan (Catalina breaks rstan, so sad.
 Will try running on virtual machine with Mojave.)
 - [ ] HIV data: Malawi
   - [ ] test with the new data set, see if has established reproducible procedure.